 13. Effect of Discharge or Lapse of Registration

 Currently, where a secured party’s registration is discharged by error or lapses due to a failure to renew, the secured party maintains its priority against subsequent secured interests registered at PPR provided that the secured party re-registers within 30 days of the discharge or lapse.
 Amendments introduced through Bill 151 will allow this same priority to the secured party against a trustee in bankruptcy if the bankruptcy of the debtor occurred after the lapse or discharge and before the re-registration; or an enforcement charge that, immediately before the lapse or discharge, had a subordinate priority position.
-Click here for a detailed post on these amendments.
+Read our February 12, 2019 post for details on these amendments.

 Bill 151 proposes to amend many important provisions of the PPSA and introduce several new concepts.
 We have attempted here to broadly describe several of the amendments but many will warrant their own separate post.
 Watch for future posts from us on many of the topics discussed above, and others that we identify.
 We intend to provide our readers with comprehensive analysis of the proposed amendments as Bill 151 makes its way through additional readings and debates at the Legislature, along with updates where amendments may be made to the Bill.

 As always, we invite you to connect and talk with any of our Saskatchewan Financial Services Team lawyers about these amendments, how they may affect your processes, future transactions and even your current lending portfolio, and how we can help you to prepare for the changes to come.